The Self Identity Struggle

 So, being pregnant is a hard time!
-And I think people who aren’t pregnant or haven’t experienced it may underestimate the impact it can have on a new mom’s/ self identity.
+And I think people who aren’t/haven’t been pregnant may underestimate the impact it can have on a new mom’s self-identity.

 Don’t get me wrong, carrying life and feeling my baby move inside me was the most amazing blessing I’ve ever experienced, and I’ll always be grateful I was able to have a child.
-However, a combination of SPD, morning sickness, clothes that no longer fit and an ever changing body can really have a knock on your confidence.
+However, a combination of SPD, morning sickness, clothes that no longer fit and an ever-changing body can really have a knock on your confidence.
 And then when you deliver and think you’ll be getting your “groove back” you may be experiencing swelling (my ankles swelled up so much I couldn’t even put my trainers on!
 Think Kim K when she was pregnant with North), stretch marks and postpartum shedding.

 And then there’s fashion.
 You may be sporting a maternity bra, not so sexy knickers and the infamous mom bun!
 That hairstyle is all I seem to rock these days, and I couldn’t even tell you when I last washed my hair!
 Don’t judge me, luckily my mother in law has a hair salon so sorts me out when I get time, thank goodness!

 And nearly four months on I find myself trying to hold onto my identity.
 I’ve fully embraced this new mom role and absolutely love it.
-But its hard to find the balance between old me, and the new me.
+But it is hard to find the balance between old me, and the new me.
 Here are some ways I’ve tried to maintain that balance:

 Self Care Tips To Preserve Self Identity